andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

-### Latest version:
+#### Latest version:
 - loading data could take a month given too many books
 - prefer loading from a separate _"best-of"_ shelf via `--shelf` parameter, avoid _"All"_ or _"Read"_
 	- use _100_ good but rare books
 	- the more popular your literature, the longer the program's runtime
 	- the more popular your lit, the more generic the results (500 million sales of Harry Potter)
-	- the more popular your lit, the less likely we detect reoccuring members (we cannot see all reviews)
+	- the more popular your lit, the less likely we detect reoccuring members (we cannot see all readers)
 	- quickly add books via Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
 	- alternatively load from N smaller shelves via multiple `--shelf` arguments
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`: